sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 2.2.12 (Unreleased)

+* Fix a stupid bug introduced in 2.2.11 that broke the Sass Rails plugin.

 ## [2.2.11](http://github.com/nex3/haml/commit/2.2.11)

 * Added a note to errors on properties that could be pseudo-classes (e.g. `:focus`)